dfinity/portal/docs/developer-docs/gas-cost.md

 You can learn how to query a canister's cycles balance [here](/docs/current/tutorials/developer-journey/level-1/1.6-managing-canisters#checking-the-cycles-balance-of-a-canister), and you can learn how to top up a canister [here](/docs/current/tutorials/developer-journey/level-1/1.6-managing-canisters#topping-up-a-canisters-cycles-balance).

-## Canister operations
+## Canister operations and resources

-A canister operation on ICP refers to invoking a function within a smart contract.
-Operations can come in the form of messages, executions, data storage, or they can use special features such as HTTPS outcalls, chain-key signing cryptography, and the Bitcoin API integration.

-At a high level, canister operations can be visualized using the following diagram:
+Canisters pay for consumed resources as well as for performed operations using features such as HTTPS outcalls, ECDSA signing, and the Bitcoin integration API.
+At a high level this can be visualized using the following diagram:

 ![Canister calls overview](./_attachments/transaction-overview.png)

-Each type of canister operation has a different cycles cost associated with it, and the canister responsible for paying the cycles varies based on the type of operation.
+Each type of canister operation and resource has a different cycles cost associated with it, and the canister responsible for paying the cycles varies based on the type of operation.

 ### Canister creation

-Canister creation costs 100B cycles or approximately $0.133661 USD.
+Canister creation costs 100B cycles or approximately $0.13 USD.
 Canisters can be created by users or other canisters.

 ### Messaging

 A canister can receive messages from users and other canisters.
 In canister-to-canister messages, the sending canister pays message transmission costs.
-In user-to-canister messages, the receiving canister covers the message transmission costs (see [reverse gas model](#the-icp-reverse-gas-model).
+In user-to-canister messages, the receiving canister covers the message transmission costs (see [reverse gas model](#the-icp-reverse-gas-model)).
 User-to-canister messages are also referred to as ingress messages.

 The message transmission cost consists of a fixed baseline fee and per-byte-fee charged for each byte of the message: `base-fee` + `per-byte-fee` * `size-in-bytes`.